Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 You should provide contact details for your company in case visitors have any questions about your privacy practices.

-Here's an example from Kefi:
+Here's an example of a contact clause from Viber:

 So far we've covered the basic information that every Privacy Policy should contain.
 Now we're going to look at some of the specific information required under the privacy laws of some major markets worldwide.